7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 While it’s much quieter in Ayampe than Montañita, the peak season does see an influx of visitors.
 At this time, it’s best to head towards the river mouth or venture down to Las Tunas to find more space and solitude.

-Eco-friendly places to stay in Ayampe for surfers
+Eco-friendly hotels in Ayampe for surfers

 Ganso & Búho